This project has been a long time coming. It takes 3 forms:

-3) Pretty Ugly is a research project that aims to arouse critical debate and new insights into our relationship with the internet and social media through performance, activism and working with teenage girls.
+3) Pretty Ugly is a research project that aims to arouse critical debate and new insights into our relationship with the internet and social media through performance, activism and workshops with teenage girls.

 I tried to imagine posting such a video myself.
 I too have spent years obsessing over my face, my weight, my ‘image’- but this means that the idea of appealing to such an audience of faceless stalkers on YouTube to rate my appearance is truly horrifying- almost masochistic.
 If you have a look at the comments posted below the videos you will see that many of these girls have been subjected to cyber-bullying, or ‘trolling‘.
 So why do it?
 Are these little girls so brave?
 Or is there something else going on underneath?
 Peering through fingers clasped over my eyes I wanted to know.

 And thus the project began.
 I decided people needed to know about this trend- I knew it was popular amongst the age group, and that it had had some press in America, but in stark contrast to the sheer volume of videos of this kind posted online, there seemed a relative paucity of critical debate and engagement with the subject.